Claire Dean

 Stonework at Machu Picchu

-It is thought that the Incas were not alone at Machu Picchu and there is evidence to suggest that they co-habited with other people, tribes and groups.
-Archaeologists such as Brian Bauer, claim that textiles and ceramics have been discovered there from all the different regions in Peru, suggesting the site had others either living there or visited there on a regular basis.
+It is thought that the Incas were not alone at Machu Picchu and there is evidence to suggest that they co-habited with other people, tribes, and groups.
+Archaeologists such as Brian Bauer, claim that textiles and ceramics have been discovered there from all the different regions in Peru, suggesting the site had others either living there or visiting there on a regular basis.

 Llama at Machu Picchu

 To protect the structures and serenity of Machu Picchu, the government has imposed some strict rules.
 The most significant is that visitors cannot enter without a guide and must now stick to the specially designated pathways.
 Other rules include you cannot enter with food, drink (except water), alcohol, umbrellas, professional camera or photographic equipment, musical instruments, high-heels, or children’s prams.
+Machu Picchu also has a NO Plastic policy so take your water in refillable bottles.
 Visitors to Machu Picchu cannot climb or lean on the walls or structures in the site, the site is no smoking and you cannot make loud noises, clap, whistle, sing, or shout.
 Also, it is important to note, that visitors to Machu Picchu cannot lie down, run, jump, or get naked on site which strangely has happened on a few occasions!

 An empty Machu Picchu